 Approval for rehousing is linked to completing a personal employment and training action plan supported by our award-winning Employment team.

-The scheme is currently being reviewed and and is closed until July 2014 to new applications except for tenants affected by the Bedroom Tax.
+The scheme is currently being reviewed and is closed to new applications.

 For more information, please call us on 0300 123 3456 option 2.

 Information on the proposed changes to our transfer policy

 What you can expect from your new home